dseres/dag/README.md

 ## Usage

 Create a new Graph object.
 You can add and delete vertices and edges easily.
 If you enumarate the vertices with the #each method, the enumeration will be topologically sorted.
+The graph structure uses adjacency lists in the backend (implemented with Hash(K,V)), and you can store any hashable objects in it.

 ```crystal
 require "dag"